DataDog/documentation/content/agent/prometheus.md

 ## Overview

-This page first looks at the generic `Prometheus` check, the fastest & simpliest way to scrap custom metrics off prometheus endpoints and then dives in the `PrometheusCheck` interface for more advanced usage finishing by an example of writting a simple Check that collects timing metrics and status events from [Kube DNS](https://github.com/DataDog/integrations-core/blob/master/kube_dns/datadog_checks/kube_dns/kube_dns.py).
+This page first looks at the generic `Prometheus` check, the fastest and simplest way to scrape custom metrics from Prometheus endpoints, then dives into the `PrometheusCheck` interface for more advanced usage.
+Finally we include an example of a simple heck that collects timing metrics and status events from [Kube DNS](https://github.com/DataDog/integrations-core/blob/master/kube_dns/datadog_checks/kube_dns/kube_dns.py).

 ## Generic Prometheus check

-Starting with version 6.1 the agent includes a new [Prometheus](https://github.com/DataDog/integrations-core/tree/master/prometheus) check capable of scrapping prometheus endpoints with only a few lines of configuration.
+Starting with version 6.1 the Agent includes a new [Prometheus](https://github.com/DataDog/integrations-core/tree/master/prometheus) check capable of scraping Prometheus endpoints with only a few lines of configuration.

 ### Configuration

-Edit the `prometheus.yaml` file to add your different instances you want to retrieve custom metrics from.
+Edit the `prometheus.yaml` file to add the different instances you want to retrieve custom metrics from.

-Minimal configuration of an instance includes:
+The minimal configuration of an instance includes:

-* A `prometheus_url` that points to the metric route (⚠ this has to be unique).
+* A `prometheus_url` that points to the metric route (**Note:** this has to be unique).
-* A `namespace` that is prepended to all metrics (to avoid metrics name collision).
+* A `namespace` that is prepended to all metrics to avoid metrics name collision.
-* A list of `metrics` that you want to retrieve as custom metrics, for each metric you can either simply add it to the list `- metric_name` or renaming it like `- metric_name: renamed`.
+* A list of `metrics` that you want to retrieve as custom metrics.
+For each metric you can either add it to the list `- metric_name` or rename it by specifying a new metric name `- metric_name: renamed`.

-Note: It's possible to use a `*` wildcard such as `- metric*` that would fetch all matching metrics (to use with caution as it can potentially send a lot of custom metrics)
+Note: It's possible to use a `*` wildcard such as `- metric*` that would fetch all matching metrics.
+Use with caution: this can potentially generate a lot of custom metrics!

-Your metrics are collected in the form of `namespace.metric_name`.
-By default you get a service check named `namespace.prometheus.health` to indicate the health of the prometheus endpoint.
+Your metrics are collected in the form `namespace.metric_name`.
+By default you get a service check named `namespace.prometheus.health` to indicate the health of the Prometheus endpoint.

 ### Advanced Settings